SAFTEA Defensive Handgun 1 Instructor

-The SAFTD Instructor level courses are designed to teach the experienced shooter/instructor, how to present the SAFTD courses to the general public using the SAFTD MOI as a basis for instructional methods and techniques.
+The SAFTEA Instructor level courses are designed to teach the experienced shooter/instructor, how to present the SAFTEA courses to the general public using the SAFTEA MOI as a basis for instructional methods and techniques.
 This course also encompasses the proper running of the range portions of the class and the best practices for achieving the maximum amount of learning from the students.

 A person new to the use of a firearm for personal defense typically has a broad range of questions and is faced with learning a number of skills that are critical in the use of a firearm – in this case a handgun – to defend themselves, their family or someone in their charge.
 Defensive Handgun 1 is specifically designed to provide a person new to handguns the opportunity to gain that knowledge and learn those skills.

 A number of topics will be covered in “Defensive Handgun 1 – Introduction to the Defensive Use of a Handgun”.
 These include but are not limited to: